huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_node.md

   + For VM nodes, clusters of v1.13 and later support *EulerOS 2.5* and *CentOS 7.6*.
   + For BMS nodes purchased in the yearly/monthly billing mode, only *EulerOS 2.3* is supported.

-* `key_pair` - (Optional, String, ForceNew) Specifies the key pair name when logging in to select the key pair mode.
+* `key_pair` - (Optional, String) Specifies the key pair name when logging in to select the key pair mode.
   This parameter and `password` are alternative.
-Changing this parameter will create a new resource.

-* `password` - (Optional, String, ForceNew) Specifies the root password when logging in to select the password mode.
+* `password` - (Optional, String) Specifies the root password when logging in to select the password mode.
   This parameter can be plain or salted and is alternative to `key_pair`.

-  Changing this parameter will create a new resource.
+  -> A new password is in plain text and takes effect after the node is started or restarted.

+* `private_key` - (Optional, String) Specifies the private key of the in used `key_pair`.
+This parameter is mandatory when replacing or unbinding a keypair if the CCE node is in **Active** state.

 * `root_volume` - (Required, List, ForceNew) Specifies the configuration of the system disk.
   Changing this parameter will create a new resource.